pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/check-for-updates/index.md

 weight: 300
 ---

-You can check for updates from "Misc" tab.
+You can check for updates from Update tab.

 {{< local-image src="images/karabiner-elements-check-for-updates@2x.png" >}}